KamsiO/Password_Manager/README.md

 #### Phase 4: Task 2
 PasswordManager was made robust. getPasswordLog and deletePasswordLog now both throw a checked exception.
 Additionally, viewPasswordsSorted now uses an enumeration for the sort order instead of requiring a specific string input.

+#### Phase 4: Task 3
+I'm happy to see that my UML design diagram does not have too much medium level coupling.
+I noticed that PasswordLogPage is associated with PasswordLog, but I could remove this association because PasswordLogPage is also associated with PasswordLogContainer which in turn is associated with PasswordLog.
+To reduce semantic coupling, I would create an enumeration for the operation parameter in the write() method in JsonWriter.
+Right now, it requires that the caller passes a correctly formatted string which could lead to bugs down the line.